Blockchain is a hot topic around the world these days, but for Africans, the technology remains an elusive concept. Some even think it is a scam!

 “The technology likely to have the greatest impact on the next few decades has arrived.
 And it’s not social media.
 It’s not big data.
 It’s not robotics.
 It’s not even AI.
 You’ll be surprised to learn that it’s the underlying technology of digital currencies like Bitcoin.
 It’s called the blockchain.” — Don Tapscott

 Blockchain has applications that go way beyond obvious things like digital currencies and money transfers.
-From electronic voting, smart contracts & digitally recorded property assets to patient health records management and proof of ownership for digital content.
+From electronic voting, smart contracts and digitally recorded property assets to patient health records management and proof of ownership for digital content.

 Blockchain will profoundly disrupt hundreds of industries that rely on intermediaries, including banking, finance, academia, real estate, insurance, legal, health care and the public sector — amongst many others.
 This will result in job losses and the complete transformation of entire industries.
 But overall, the elimination of intermediaries brings mostly positive benefits.
-Banks & governments for example, often impede the free flow of business because of the time it takes to process transactions and regulatory requirements.
+Banks and governments for example, often impede the free flow of business because of the time it takes to process transactions and regulatory requirements.

 The blockchain will enable an increased amount of people and businesses to trade much more often and efficiently, significantly boosting local and international trade.
 Blockchain technology would also eliminate expensive intermediary fees that have become a burden on individuals and businesses, especially in the remittances space.